XhinLiang/xhinliang.github.io/source/_posts/backend/livestreaming/scalable-interactive-service-1.md

 Anchors and audiences can generate signals to it, and it would deliver the signals to the other people in the live room.
 For example, the audience foo can comment on a signal "You look good" to the "Interactive Service", and "Interactive Service" will broadcast this signal to the other people after a while.

-On the other hand, "Interactive Service" can generate some event by itself.
-For example, "Interactive Service" will broadcast the exact number of users online of every live room by period, so that people can see how many people do the live room has now.
+On the other hand, "Interactive Service" can also generate events on its own.
+For example, "Interactive Service" will broadcast the exact number of users online of every live room periodically, so that people can see how many people do the live room has now.

-How to build an "Interactive Service" to deliver such signals in a safe, quick, and economic way, are the core parts we discuss in this article.
+How to build an "Interactive Service" that delivers these signals safely, quickly, and cost-effectively is the core topic of this article.

 - Safe
   - "Interactive Service" should check the authority of the request/connection